tatek1993/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+      A token is issued by the server in exchange for correct login credentials, and can be stored in the localStorage to authorize the user to access protected data.

 - [ ] What steps can you take in your web apps to keep your data secure?

+      You can use private routes the prevent users who have not gotten an authentication token from seeing restricted data.

 - [ ] Describe how web servers work.

+       A Browser will make a request for a website, that request goes from the computer to the modem then to the ISP, and then locates the WebServer that is storing the data for that web address.
+Then that server will provide the code for that website

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+      -CREATE (.post)
+        - .post is used to add new data to the server and it takes 2 arguemtns - a URl path and the data that we want to add there

+      -READ (.get)
+        -  .get retreives data from the server and takes an argument of a URL path usually

+      -UPDATE (.put)
+        -  .put is used to change a resource's information.
+It takes 2 arguments - a bodt object(a path to your webpage), and the data that needs to be updated

+      -DELETE (.delete)
+        - .delete is used to tell the server to destroy specific data.
+It takes an arugement of a URL containing a dynamic string (usually http://.../${id})

 ## Project Set Up